 On this page, our Las Vegas DUI Defense attorneys answer frequently-asked-questions about the HGN exam in Nevada drunk driving cases.
 (Click on a question below to go directly to that topic.)

-- What is the HGN Test in Nevada DUI cases?
+- What is the Horizontal Gaze Nystagmus Test in Nevada DUI cases?

-- Does passing or not taking the HGN Test mean I will not get arrested for DUI in Nevada?
+- Does passing or not taking the HGN Test mean I will not get arrested for DUI?

-- How do DUI defendants contest the results of the HGN Test in Nevada?
+- How do DUI defendants contest the results of the HGN Test?

 1) What is the Horizontal Gaze Nystagmus Test in Nevada DUI cases?

 The Horizontal Gaze Nystagmus (HGN) Test is a “field sobriety test” that Nevada police administer on suspected drunk drivers.
 It involves the officer holding up a finger or pen…called a “stimulus”…in front of the suspect’s eyes, and the suspect is instructed to follow the stimulus with his/her eyes as the officer tracks the stimulus horizontally from side to side.
 If the suspect’s pupils exhibit nystagmus (an involuntary jerking) while following the stimulus, the police may presume the suspect has an illegal blood alcohol content (which is .08% or higher in Nevada).